material-foundation/material-remixer-ios/README.md

 @end
 ~~~

+### 5. Add variables
-Now you can add Remixer variables in your views and view controllers as follows:
+To use Remixer variables in your code simply import `Remixer.h` and create as many as you want.
+Remember to hold on to the variables you create, otherwise they'll get discarded automatically.

 ~~~ objc
 #import "Remixer.h"